DeusValentine/VALIO/README.md

 ### Prerequisites

-You need access to any reasoning LLM API (SAP Joule, OpenAI, Anthropic, Azure OpenAI, a local model, or anything else that accepts and returns text).
+You need access to any reasoning LLM API SAP oficially allows to use (SAP Joule, OpenAI, Anthropic, Azure OpenAI, a local model, or anything else that accepts and returns text).

 The program was developed on SAP_ABA 824.
 It should work on older versions as well, but we have not tested this yet.